 - Shiller PE10 Ratio

-Let be crystal clear, there is nothing magical about the established EMA.
+Let be crystal clear, there is nothing magical about our trading signal.
 I use it simply to establish and follow a trend.
 When you are young you have time working for you and it is in your best interest to follow long term trends.
 The system is simple, so simple in fact a 3rd grader can understand and implement it.
 This is no scam or gimmick and I will prove it to you in a moment.
-At the end of every month I log into my account to check the price of the S&P 500, if the price is ABOVE the established EMA I leave my money vested in the SP 500 index fund.
-If the price of the S&P 500 is BELOW the established Month EMA I cash out of the SP 500 index fund and move my money into the MM index fund.
+At the end of every month I log into my account to check the price of the S&P 500, if the price is ABOVE our trading signal I leave my money vested in the SP 500 index fund.
+If the price of the S&P 500 is BELOW our trading signal I cash out of the SP 500 index fund and move my money into the MM index fund.

 Take a look at how this strategy has worked over the past 20 years!